 The main downside of self custody is that it’s more technical than third-party custody.
-It requires that you keep track of your own private keys (recovery phrases).
+It requires that you keep track of your own private keys (or recovery phrases).
 That includes protecting them from theft, and from events like floods and fires.
-But the added complexity of self custody is arguably well worth it: you can own and safely store your crypto without relying on any intermediaries.
+But the added complexity of self custody is arguably well worth it: You can own and safely store your crypto without relying on any intermediaries.

 A CEX-hosted crypto address, by contrast, can’t connect to DApps on Web3—it’s like a centralized, watered-down version of a self-custody wallet.

 One other benefit of self custody is that you can also use a “cold wallet,” which is a physical device (similar to a USB drive) that enables you to securely store your private keys offline.
 People often treat hot wallets like keeping some cash in their pocket, and cold wallets like a home safe for more funds.